 Your workforce carries higher education debt than you think.
 Sixty-five percent of college-educated Americans are managing student loan payments right now.
-On average they owe $39,351 each, according to First Republic Bank.
+On average, they owe $37,113, according to Credit Summit.

 Carrying a financial burden that heavy can impact employee wellbeing and productivity.
 Especially when COVID-19 federal relief benefits eventually will expire.